How Simulation Is Used To Design ICE vs. Battery Electric Vehicle Thermal Management Systems

 Vehicle electrification across the transportation industry is being driven by demands for reducing emissions and increasing fuel economy.
 However, engineering these electrified vehicles comes with a new set of challenges for thermal management of the powertrain and cabin.
 In this blog I will discuss some of these new challenges for battery electric vehicle thermal management and how it compares to combustion engine vehicles.
 But first, I’ll discuss some common traits between thermal management of both vehicle types.

 The goals for thermal management system design remain the same regardless of the powertrain: to keep the powertrain components in their desired temperature range, and to provide a comfortable cabin for the occupants.
 The optimal design should balance energy usage, system cost, and reliability.
 In cold environments, the thermal management system should enable fast warmup of the vehicle.
-Both battery electric and combustion engine vehicles are less efficient at cold temperatures.
+Both battery electric vehicles (BEV) and internal combustion engine (ICE) vehicles are less efficient at cold temperatures.
 In warm environments, excess heat from the powertrain needs to be rejected to the environment to prevent damage to the components.
 In addition, the cabin temperature needs to be controlled for a comfortable driving experience.

 Similar types of components are used between combustion engine vehicles and battery electric vehicles.
 A single-phase coolant loop would likely use an ethylene glycol and water mixture for the working fluid, with a pump, liquid-to-air heat exchanger, and control valve to manage the coolant flow.
 A cooling fan is used to enhance the air flow through the heat exchanger at low vehicle speeds.
 Previously mechanically driven pumps and fans were standard, but recently electrically driven components are used for greater system control.
 A two-phase refrigeration system is necessary for providing additional cooling below the environment temperature.